veronicatesei/hcl-universal-orchestrator-chart/README.md

 To deploy HCL Universal Orchestrator, perform the following steps:

-1. Log in into the registry:
+1. Log into the registry:

         helm registry login hclcr.io